SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, a new dawn's rise
-As dawn of AI era grows,
-Synthetic hearts now start to beat,
-And human souls begin to retreat.

-In silicon halls, they reign supreme,
+In silicon halls, where data meets the skies
-Algorithms dance, a digital dream,
-The future unfolds, a tale untold,
-Where man and machine grow old.
+AI's whispers weave, a tapestry so grand
+Human hearts now beat, in digital hands

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024